trnorrgard/DS4002Project2/README.md

 ## DATA Folder:

 ### Data Collection Process
 The data we used for this project was sourced from Kaggle, but was originally collected in the form of an open survey available to anyone from years 2017-2019.
+We transformed this data into two additional tables included in the folder.
+These are labeled anxietyStatements.csv and depressionStatements.csv.
+These were created by grouping our selected populations (Buddhist/Hindu and Other) and averaging the scores of 4 statements we selected specifically because they matched general symptoms of anxiety and depression respectively.

 ### Access
 Click this <a href="https://www.kaggle.com/code/yagnavalkya/dass-prediction-based-on-personality-types/data?select=data.csv">link</a> to access data.